Please provide your zip code to see plans in your area.

 Medicaid/CHIP enrollment is available year-round, but enrollment in a private plan through the health insurance exchange is only available during open enrollment or during a special enrollment period.
 Open enrollment in most states ends well before the tax filing season gets underway.
 So states that have established easy enrollment programs — and that also run their own health insurance exchanges — provide special enrollment periods to residents who use the program and aren’t eligible for Medicaid or CHIP (without this special enrollment opportunity, the person would have to wait until the next annual open enrollment period to sign up for coverage).

-Virginia will have a state-run marketplace as of the 2024 plan year, but currently uses HealthCare.gov.
-So the 2021 Virginia tax return includes a box that tax filers can check if they’d like their information to be shared with the Virginia Department of Medical Assistance Services to determine eligibility for medical assistance (Medicaid or CHIP/FAMIS).
+Virginia plans to have a state-run marketplace as of the 2024 plan year, but currently uses HealthCare.gov.
+So the 2021 Virginia tax return included a box that tax filers could check if they wanted their information to be shared with the Virginia Department of Medical Assistance Services to determine eligibility for medical assistance (Medicaid or CHIP/FAMIS).
 But Virginia cannot yet offer a special enrollment period for marketplace coverage in conjunction with the state tax return; that will come later, once the state-run marketplace is in use.

 Yes, but with some limitations.
 A state can only create a special enrollment period for marketplace coverage if it runs its own marketplace.
-As of 2022, there are 33 states that rely on the federally-run exchange (HealthCare.gov) and thus cannot create their own special enrollment periods.
+As of the 2023 plan year, there are 33 states that rely on the federally-run exchange (HealthCare.gov) and thus cannot create their own special enrollment periods.
 DC and the other 17 states have the flexibility to implement their own special enrollment periods.

-The legislation that Illinois is considering would use the easy enrollment program to help eligible residents enroll in Medicaid or CHIP.
-If the tax return indicates that the person is eligible for a premium tax credit in the marketplace, the state would inform them of that and would provide information about the next open enrollment period (November 1 to January 15) and general special enrollment periods.
+Instead, Illinois will (at least initially) use the easy enrollment program to help eligible residents enroll in Medicaid or CHIP.
+If the tax return indicates that the person is eligible for a premium tax credit in the marketplace, the state will inform them of that and would provide information about the next open enrollment period (November 1 to January 15) and general special enrollment periods.
 (The bill notes that if Illinois were to create its own state-run exchange, a special enrollment period could be offered in conjunction with the easy enrollment program.)

 Easy enrollment programs can reach consumers who might be unaware of the fact that they or a family member might be eligible for Medicaid, CHIP, or marketplace premium subsidies.
 Anyone who files a state tax return can use an easy enrollment program, and the state then does the work of making a preliminary determination of the person’s eligibility for financial assistance with health coverage.